The Keep (film): Music

 The theme and incidental music for The Keep was composed by Tangerine Dream.
 The band previously worked with Mann on his first theatrical film Thief (1981).
 The score to The Keep is primarily made up of moody soundscapes, as opposed to straightforward music cues.
 Most notably, an ambient cover of Howard Blake's "Walking in the Air" was featured during the end sequence of the film.
-Additionally, Tangerine Dream's arrangement of the song "Gloria" from Mass for Four Voices by Thomas Tallis can also be heard in the film.
+Additionally, Tangerine Dream's arrangement of the "Gloria" from Missa Puer natus est nobis by Thomas Tallis can also be heard in the film.
+It is credited in the vinyl release as "Puer Natus Est Nobis (Gloria Theme)".
+However, it is sometimes miscredited as being taken from the Gloria of the Mass for Four Voices, which was written by Tallis during the late reign of Henry VIII some fifteen years before he composed the Gloria of Missa Puer natus for Mary I.

 The musical score was released in several different bootleg editions in the years since the film's release.

 In 2020, all the music that Tangerine Dream recorded for the 1984 album was officially released in full on the box set compilation Pilots of Purple Twilight (The Virgin Recordings 1980–1983).
 In July 2021, the score for The Keep was released on a standalone vinyl for Record Store Day by Universal Music Group's Canadian branch.
 It was subsequently made available for digital download by Universal Music Group on 30 October 2020.